CoLRev-Environment/colrev/docs/source/manual/data/data.rst

 In the ``colrev data`` operation, records transition from ``rev_included`` to ``rev_synthesized``.
 The data analysis and synthesis can involve different activities (data endpoints).
 A record only transitions to ``rev_synthesized`` when **all** synthesis activities were completed.

 Parallel independent data extraction is only supported through the built-in git mechanisms (merges).
 This works best for line-based contents.
-For csvs, daff may be helpful.
+For ``csv`` files, daff may be helpful.

 ..
     reconciliation should focus on categorical data more than numerical data?